FullHuman/purgecss/packages/postcss-purgecss/README.md

 ### `rejected`
 Type: `boolean`
 Default value: `false`

+### `registerDependencies`
+Type: `boolean`
+Default value: `false`

+If true, all files that are found by content globs or returned from content function will be registered as dependencies for webpack through PostCSS messages.
+More information and examples [here](https://purgecss.com/configuration.html#options).

 If true, purged selectors will be captured and rendered as PostCSS messages.
 Use with a PostCSS reporter plugin like [`postcss-reporter`](https://github.com/postcss/postcss-reporter)